NickolausDS/Uniquity/docs/future features.md

 * Cross Platform Support
-	* Currently only Mac OSX is supported, add support to windows and mac
+	* Currently only Mac OSX is supported, add support to windows and linux
 * Better duplicate file reporting
 	* Allow for sorting by:
 		* size